laszlocph/website/_posts/2019-02-20-How-using-cache-from-can-speed-up-your-Docker-builds-in-DroneCI.md

 ### It's a Docker best practice to leverage the layer cache.

-I build my Docker images as the first step of my Drone pipeline - as opposed to building it as the very last step and treating it only as a build artifact - therefor it's important that the layer cache works reliably.
+I build my Docker images as the first step of my Drone pipeline - as opposed to building it as the very last step and treating it only as a build artifact - therefore it's important that the layer cache works reliably.

 The good news is that it just works if I have a single Drone agent.
 However with multiple build agents the layer cache state differs between agents and does not work consistently.

 Furthermore if I use the `plugins/docker` plugin to build Docker images, the layer cache does not work at all given its docker-in-docker (dind) architecture.

 ### Making the layer cache consistent
-Distributing caches accross agents or mounting the layer cache into a dind setup is a gargantian task.
+Distributing caches across agents or mounting the layer cache into a dind setup is a gargantuan task.
 Instead we can use docker build's `--cache-from` option.

 With `--cache-from` you can specify a list of images what `docker build` will consider as a source of cached layers.
 So instead of relying on an unspecified local state you can rely on tagged images in a registry.